skalizzo/UdacityDataScientistND_Project1_1/README.md

 ## Project Motivation<a name="motivation"></a>

-This is an Udacity Nanodegree project.
+This is an Udacity Nanodegree project where we should choose a dataset, analyze it and then write a blog post about it.

 I have chosen the Airbnb Seattle dataset from Kaggle.
 As a frequent Airbnb renter I found it interesting to to apply data analysis skills here.

 My key interests would be: